tomcam/vuepress.github.io/default2.md

 ---
 ```

-## VuePress YAML is different depending on the theme
+## VuePress YAML varies depending on the theme

-Most YAML directives depend on the theme itself.
+Some YAML directives depend on the theme itself.
 This section assumes you're using the VuePress default theme.
 Other VuePress themes will have different YAML options.

-Let's YAML in action.
+Let's see YAML in action.
 We'll use it to add a big centered title to the home page.